1031-Systems/1031_Delivery/docs/Help.md

 plugins provided in the Stock entry.
 This implements some useful tools that might be considered standard to Hauntimator.
 There is also a Phonemes plugin provided that is activated if the pocketsphinx module is installed.
 Users may develop or download other plugins at their convenience.
-If Hauntimator does not find a plugins directory to does notfind any suitable Python files within the plugins directory, the Plugins menu will not appear.
+If Hauntimator does not find a plugins directory or does not find any suitable Python files within the plugins directory, the Plugins menu will not appear.

 Generally, the Stock plugins operate on the currently selected knots and channels.
 However, plugins